CTO of Sansan, Chatwork, and Yapuri talks about communication with engineers

 summary

-At the social gathering, I asked Fujikura-san from Sansan, "How can I, a non-engineer, communicate with engineers?" and he replied, "Don't think about the fact that they're an engineer, just trust and like them completely ."
-I thought that was so true.
-It made me realize that the foundation of communication, both inside and outside the company, is to "trust the other person."
+At a social gathering, I asked Mr. Fujikura from Sansan how I, a non-engineer, could communicate with engineers, and he: "Don't think of them as engineers; just trust and like them completely."
+I realized thatthis is absolutely true.
+I was made aware that the foundation of communication, both inside and outside the company, is "trusting the other person."

 This CTO Night featured IT company chief technology officers talking about communication.
 It was a luxury to be able to hear such rich content in one night, and I simply thought that all three of them looked cool while speaking, even though it's a rather ordinary impression.
 Thank you to Yahoo for always planning such interesting events!
 I'll definitely be visiting Mix Leap again in the future!